Call for an initial consultation

 If you lose the mental capacity to manage your affairs and do not have a power of attorney in place, then your loved ones will have to apply for appointment through the courts.

-There are two types of powers of attorney – a health care power of attorney and a property and financial affairs power of attorney.
+There are two types of powers of attorney – a health and welfare power of attorney and a property and financial affairs power of attorney.
 The two different powers of attorney give your appointed agents or attorneys different responsibilities and authority.
 For example, a property and financial affairs power of attorney gives an agent the authority to make limited monetary gifts on behalf of the donor.
-In contrast, a health care power of attorney only allows for decisions to be made regarding the donor’s health and welfare.
+In contrast, a health and welfare power of attorney only allows for decisions to be made regarding the donor’s health and welfare.
 You cannot make monetary gifts if you have only been granted a health and welfare power of attorney.

 What can an attorney legally do?